susam/cfrs/README.md

 The `]` command marks the end of a repeatable block.
-When the evaluator reads `]`, it jumps back to the beginning of the current repeatable block, executes it again, and exits the block.
+When the evaluator reads `]`, it jumps back to the beginning of the current repeatable block, executes it again and exits the block.
 As a result, when the code evaluator enters a block marked with `[`, the block is executed twice before the evaluator leaves the end of the block marked with `]`.

 Loops